The moduli space of matroids: Realization spaces and the Tutte group

 \subsection{Realization spaces}

 Let $k$ be a field.
-The realization space of a matroid $M$ is the subset of the Grassmannian over $k$ that consists of the subvector spaces whose associated matroid is $M$.
+The realization space of a matroid $M$ is the subset of the Grassmannian over $k$ that consists of the subspaces whose associated matroid is $M$.
 These realization spaces have been used for proving that several moduli spaces, such as Hilbert schemes and moduli spaces of curves, can become arbitrarily complicated, cf.\ \cite{Vakil06}.
-In this section, we show that realization spaces are the same as morphism sets from universal pastures.
+In this section, we show that realization spaces are the same as morphism sets from universal idylls.